joosthvanderlinden/joosthvanderlinden.github.io/about/index.md

 **I can talk for hours about**

 - Data science and machine learning.
-I like to read everything on <a href="https://www.reddit.com/r/machinelearning">r/machinelearning</a> and <a href="https://www.reddit.com/r/datascience">r/datascience</a>.
-I also really recommend [Data Elixer](http://dataelixir.com/), KDNuggets and Data Science Weekly.
+I like to read everything on [r/machinelearning](https://www.reddit.com/r/machinelearning) and [r/datascience](https://www.reddit.com/r/datascience).
+I also really recommend [Data Elixer](http://dataelixir.com/), [KDNuggets](http://www.kdnuggets.com/) and [Data Science Weekly](http://datascienceweekly.org/).
 - My PhD research.
 I believe there is a lot of potential for the use of statistics and machine learning in engineering physics.
 - My MSc research on numerical linear solvers and preconditioning, which got published in the <a href="http://dx.doi.org/10.1016/j.jcp.2015.10.016">Journal of Computational Physics</a>, the <a href="http://dx.doi.org/10.3997/2214-4609.20141773">ECMOR XIV conference</a> and several workshops.
 I received the UfD-EBN Geo Energy Master Award for <a href="http://repository.tudelft.nl/view/ir/uuid:47cbb291-6b1e-4572-b384-f79a8cf7e535/">my thesis</a>.